operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 2. Install Grafana Operator and Deploy Grafana Server Instance and Grafana Data-Source

-If above prerequisites are already fullfilled, you can proceed with Step2 and Step4.
+If above prerequisites are already fulfilled, you can proceed with Step 2 and Step 4.

 Else proceed as follows: